Oxygen in Delhi: A personal story

 At least, hospital administrators in Delhi were free to call out the government.
 In neighbouring Uttar Pradesh, the same crisis was playing out but the chief minister silenced criticism by threatening police action against those “spreading rumours” of shortages.
 Meanwhile, as an activist described it, people in the villages were “dropping dead like flies”.

 In May last year, I had reported from Jaunpur district in eastern Uttar Pradesh, where the population of 52 lakh people had access to only 17 ventilator-equipped beds.
-One year later, the number has gone to just 28, as Jyoti Yadav reported in The Print.
+One year later, the number has gone up to just 28, as Jyoti Yadav reported in The Print.
 “Look at the situation.
 It is exploding,” one of the doctors told her.
 “Each and every person we are attending is Covid positive.
 These are coming from villages.”

 In Delhi, the ambulance sirens were growing louder, and pleas for help on Twitter growing more desperate.
 Not only had hospital beds run out in Delhi, so had Covid-19 tests and oxygen cylinders.